kiskey/stremio-ai-search/README.md

 - "Films ranked by director's cut improvement"
 - "Movies ranked by soundtrack sales"
 - "Films ranked by sequel potential"

+### Popularity Shift Rankings

+- "Movies that gained cult status years after release"
+- "Films that were ahead of their time"
+- "Initially panned movies now considered masterpieces"
+- "Critically acclaimed films that audiences hated"
+- "Movies whose reputation improved with director's cuts"
+- "Films that launched trends in cinema"
+- "Movies that killed their franchises"
+- "Forgotten classics deserving rediscovery"

 ## Installation